Query gRPC API

 Error error = 6;

-// metadata carries warnings or partial failures for the current result set.
+// Warnings, partial failures, and visualization hints for the current result set.

 ResultMetadata metadata = 7;